Former ‘Playboy’ Playmate Ana Cheri Flaunts Major Cleavage & Perky Derriere In Sexy Ninja Costume

 Ana Cheri seems be getting into the Halloween spirit.
 On Wednesday, the stunner shared sizzling, slightly spooky snaps for her 12.3 million Instagram followers to enjoy.
-The side-by-side photos show the former Playboy playmate posing in Fashion Nova’s Slay All Day Ninja Costume, that left very little to the imagination.
+The side-by-side photos show the former Playboy playmate posing in Fashion Nova’s Slay All Day Ninja Costume that left very little to the imagination.
 A few fans in the comments section noted that the design of the revealing costume appears to be based on the character Skarlet from the video game Mortal Kombat 11.

 The red spandex bodysuit with mesh paneling put Ana’s ample cleavage, toned abs, and long, lean legs on full display.
 A black sash was tied around her midsection, accentuating her tiny waist.
-The stunner also wore black thigh-high boots and a mesh face mask, that made her look slightly more menacing.
+The stunner also wore black thigh-high boots and a mesh face mask, which made her look slightly more menacing.

 Ana styled her highlighted hair in tousled waves, giving her even more sex appeal.
-While the mask covered her face, she still opted for glamorous makeup, that included smoked out eyeshadow, voluminous lashes, glowing highlighter, and brick red lipstick.
+While the mask covered her face, she still opted for glamorous makeup that included smoked-out eyeshadow, voluminous lashes, glowing highlighter, and brick red lipstick.

 In the caption, Ana instructed her fans to check out her Snapchat to see her in more sexy Halloween costumes.